felixlinker/draft-linker-digital-emblem/draft-linker-digital-emblem.md

 ### Covert Inspection

 Verifiers never want to reveal themselves as inspecting emblems, which we express in a requirement that we call *covert inspection*.
-If verifiers were to reveal this, their targets could use that knowledge to protect themselves against an imminent attack, and verifiers would not inspect emblems.
+If verifiers were to reveal this, their targets could use that knowledge to protect themselves against an imminent attack, and verifiers would therefore not inspect emblems.
 In particular, covert inspection implies that emblem presentation must be *active*, i.e., verifiers will be sent emblems and need not query them.

 ### Authentic